Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   * Complete the installation.

+  TortoiseGit integrates to Windows Explorer, thus it is possible to use context menu in Windows Explorer to access its functionality:

 @image html OCCT_GitGuide_V2_image005.png
 @image latex OCCT_GitGuide_V2_image005.png

-  TortoiseGit integrates to Windows Explorer, thus it is possible to use popup menu in Windows Explorer to access its functionality:

   Note that if you have installed MSysGit or have Git installed in non-default path, on the first time you use TortoiseGit you may get the message demanding to define path to Git.